flaviovs/vault/README.md

 ### Secret unlocking

-After receiving a pingback from the Vault informing that the user had input the requested secret, the client app should use whatever means to notify the engineer that the secret data is now available.
+After receiving a ping-back from the Vault informing that the user had input the requested secret, the client app should use whatever means to notify the engineer that the secret data is now available.
 The *app data* that is linked to the request may be used for this (for example,